smtifahim/TARA-Ontology-Repository/ontology-files/base/articles-kb/articles-kb-core/artifacts-generator/doc-generator/tara-articles-kb-core-doc.md

 - `tara-kb:hasLLMSystemPrompt` ("LLM System Prompt") holds a value (not a grouping property) but has no `rdfs:range` asserted.
 - `tara-kb:hasLLMUserPrompt` ("LLM User Prompt") holds a value (not a grouping property) but has no `rdfs:range` asserted.
-- `tara-kb:hasPractitionerAndSampleSizeScore` ("Practitioner and Sample Size Score") holds a value (not a grouping property) but has no `rdfs:range` asserted.